Senior 10 min · March 05, 2026

 4: David

-If you find yourself writing counter = 0 before a loop and counter += 1 inside it, stop.
-That's exactly what enumerate() exists to replace.
-Similarly, if you're writing for i in range(len(my_list)): just to access my_list[i], that's a signal to switch to enumerate().
-It's cleaner, less likely to have off-by-one bugs, and works with any iterable — not just lists that have a len().
+If you find yourself writing counter = 0 before a loop and counter += 1 inside it, stop — that's exactly what enumerate() exists to replace.
+Similarly, for i in range(len(my_list)): followed by my_list[i] is a signal to switch to enumerate().
+It's cleaner, less prone to off-by-one errors, and crucially, it works on any iterable — not just lists that support len().
+The start parameter is the detail most people miss: enumerate(items, start=1) gives you 1-based positions without any arithmetic.

 Looping over a dict directly only gives keys — use .items() for key-value pairs.

-Forgetting .items() is a silent bug: the code runs but processes only keys, not values.
+Forgetting .items() is a silent bug: the code runs without error but processes only keys, quietly ignoring every value.

-Rule: use enumerate() for indexed list access, dict.items() for key-value iteration.
-Both are O(1) overhead over direct iteration.
+Rule: use enumerate() for indexed iteration over any sequence, dict.items() for key-value iteration.
+Both add negligible overhead over direct iteration.

-enumerate() replaces manual counter variables and the range(len()) pattern — always prefer it.
+enumerate() replaces manual counter variables and the range(len()) pattern — always prefer it when you need an index.

-Direct dict iteration gives keys only — use .items() when you need values, .values() when you only need values.
+Direct dict iteration gives keys only — use .items() when you need values too, .values() when you only need values.

-range(len(my_list)) is the C-style index loop — it works but it's not Pythonic and breaks on non-sequence iterables.
+range(len(my_list)) is the C-style index loop — it works but breaks on non-sequence iterables and introduces index arithmetic that enumerate() handles for free.

 Choosing the Right Iteration Method